waocats/crabgo/src/doc/src/guide/working-on-an-existing-project.md

-## Working on an Existing Cargo Package
+## Working on an Existing Crabgo Package

-If you download an existing [package][def-package] that uses Cargo, it’s really easy to get going.
+If you download an existing [package][def-package] that uses Crabgo, it’s really easy to get going.

 First, get the package from somewhere.
 In this example, we’ll use `regex`